Painting on Location

 Day 2,

 Gordon, from the Painting on Location list, got me thinking.
 He added modeling paste because the paint wasn't thick enough.
-I've always meant to add some extra titanium to the jar white because it wasn't opaque enough in the consistancy I like to paint wiht.
+I've always meant to add some extra titanium to the jar white because it wasn't opaque enough in the consistancy I like to paint with.
 So today I did.
 I added 25 ml of titanium to an 8 oz. jar of Titanium White.
 What I want is better covering power.

 Wow, today was the first day I used this new white paint.
 Even though I troweled the dry pigment in water before adding it to the jar white it painted thicker, adding Liquitex Gloss Blending and Painting Medium smoothed it into a flowing consistency just fine.

 Here is day 2.
 The first day of painting.
 9 to 10:30.
-I stayed until 12 cleaning edges up with white but not adding any new color..
+I stayed until 12 cleaning edges up with white but not adding any new color.

 Day 2